TheEmBodyStudy/RumbleRecognition/README.md

 This git repository provides all required code to run *_Rumble Recognition_*, a novel gastrointestinal sound discrimintation interoception task.
 It is part of a larger Em-Body toolkit currently under development that will be released in due course.

 The [Rumble Recognition Wiki](https://github.com/Hannah-Savage/RumbleRecognition/wiki) page has all required information to install and run the task.
+Data is available at doi:10.5281/zenodo.16900962

 If you use this task please cite the following publication\*: